MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ### From Platform Manifesto to Platform Principles

 Having a platform manifesto was a step in the right direction.
 It helped highlight what mindsets and approaches we needed to change.
-We are however moving on to a more strongly stanced document called our platform principles.
+We are however moving on to a more strongly positioned document called our platform principles.
 Right now it goes as follows...

 ~~~
 - Always build functionality as independent re-usable services, accessible via an API